Linus4/eldritchinstinct/main.typ

 If you gain a Broken notch but cannot cross out another Insight pip, you permanently lose control of your character.

+#pagebreak()

 === Hardened

 PCs start with three Hardened notches.
 Every three additional Hardened notches, you lose one of your bonds.
 At a reasonable point in time, narrate a small vignette describing your loss.

+=== Delusions

+If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality - especially when showing you a glimpse of the horror.
+You may attempt to see through what you believe to be delusions with a WIL save.
+On a success, the delusions stop.
+On a fail, they persist and you gain a Broken notch.

 === Getting Better

 There are a number of possibilities to remove Broken notches.

 *Self-help*: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
 Otherwise, lose your bond.
-On a critical failure, lose your bond and gain a Broken notch.\
+On a critical fail, lose your bond and gain a Broken notch.\
 *Sanatorium*: You may commit yourself to a sanatorium.
 At the end of each year, make a WIL save.
 On a success, remove a Broken notch.
-On a critical failure, gain a Broken notch.\
+On a critical fail, gain a Broken notch.\
 *Cover traces*: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.

 #table(